AMcBain/CDS.ai-fullstack-exercise/README.md

 This application mimics a standard data visualization application at CDS.ai - a Python-based backend reads data, manipulates it, and returns it.
 A Javascript-based frontend retrieves this data from the backend and visualizes it.

 In this exercise, you will clone this repository and make changes from the list of tasks below.

+## The Exercise
+In this exercise, developer candidates are expected to spend no more than 2-4 hours on tasks of their choosing and provide their repository to our interviewers prior to their interview.
+The intent of this exercise is to give us a starting point for conversation rather than a boolean test of developer ability, so be prepared to talk about your solution(s) and any challenges you may have faced, as well as what you'd do with more time.

+We also understand that while this application is built using technologies we love at CDS.ai, they may be new to you!
+If wrapping your head around new-to-you technologies, languages and frameworks takes the bulk of your time and no tasks are completed, that's perfectly acceptable - just be prepared to talk about your experience.

+We also recognize that this exercise is new to us too - if you run into any technical hurdles, feel free to email alexharding@rti.org for any troubleshooting or questions.

 ---